divega/EntityFramework.Docs/entity-framework/ef6/modeling/designer/complex-types-ef-designer.md

 ![EFDesigner](../ef6/media/efdesigner.png)

+> [!NOTE]
-**Note:***When you build the conceptual model, warnings about unmapped entities and associations may appear in the Error List.
-You can ignore these warnings because after you choose to generate the database from the model, the errors will go away. *
+> When you build the conceptual model, warnings about unmapped entities and associations may appear in the Error List.
+You can ignore these warnings because after you choose to generate the database from the model, the errors will go away.

 ## What is a Complex Type